uptane/uptane-standard/uptane-standard.md

 In order to perform full verification, an ECU SHALL perform the following steps:

-1. Load the map file if implemented.
-If necessary, use the information therein to determine where to download metadata from.
+1. Load the repository mapping metadata ({{repo_mapping_meta}}), and use the information therein to determine where to download metadata from.
 2. Load the latest attested time from the time server.
 3. Download and check the root metadata file from the director repository:
     1. Load the previous root metadata file.